Antanas Sniečkus: Biography

-Sniečkus was the initiator of the first mass deportations of Lithuanians on 14–19 June 1941.
+Sniečkus initiated the first mass deportations of Lithuanians on 14–19 June 1941.
 He even had his own brother, with his family, deported to Siberia, where his brother died.
 When Soviet party chief Nikita Khrushchev issued an amnesty program, many political prisoners and deportees were released from prisons and labour camps, but Sniečkus did not allow them to return to Lithuania.

-On 26 November 1942, the Lithuanian Partisan Movement (Lietuvos partizaninio judėjimo štabas) was created in Moscow, under the command of Sniečkus, who had retreated with the Red Army to Moscow, in 1941.
-The existence of the Command of Lithuanian Partisan Movement had to show the Lithuanian nature of Soviet partisans actions in Lithuania, but in reality groups of saboteurs sent from Moscow did not report to the Command of Lithuanian Partisan Movement and instead reported directly to the Central Command of the Partisan Movement.
-It is estimated that in Lithuania 5—10 thousand people engaged in Soviet underground activities during the war.
+On 26 November 1942, the Lithuanian Partisan Movement (Lietuvos partizaninio judėjimo štabas) was created in Moscow, under the command of Sniečkus, who had retreated with the Red Army to Moscow in 1941.
+The existence of the Command of Lithuanian Partisan Movement had to show the Lithuanian nature of Soviet partisans actions in Lithuania, but in reality, groups of saboteurs sent from Moscow did not report to the Command of Lithuanian Partisan Movement and instead reported directly to the Central Command of the Partisan Movement.
+It is estimated that in Lithuania, five to ten thousand people engaged in Soviet underground activities during the war.

 In 1944, due to the advance of the Red Army, his mother fled Lithuania to the West, and disowned her son.
 Two brothers and three sisters of Antanas Sniečkus also fled to the West.
 Sniečkus returned from Russia in 1944 with the Communist officials who had retreated during the German invasion of 22 June 1941.

-During the later decades of Sniečkus's rule, national orientation was noticeable in his activities.
-First confrontation with Moscow happened in 1949-1950, when he had to defend his old communist friends from persecution, with whom he was together working in underground.
-Lithuania was the only republic of USSR where not only mass persecution of old communists did not happen and not even one communist of pre-Soviet times was accused and arrested.
-At around this time his policies started to gain a national character.
-This policy had the form of sabotaging some orders of Moscow, demanding some privileges for Lithuania, and others.
+During the later decades of Sniečkus' rule, nationalist orientation was noticeable in his activities.
+His first confrontation with Moscow happened in 1949–1950, when he had to defend his old communist friends, whom he was working with underground, from persecution.
+Lithuania was the only republic of the USSR where not only did mass persecution of old communists not happen, but not a single communist of pre-Soviet times was accused and arrested.
+Around this time, his policies started to gain a nationalist character in the form of sabotaging some orders of Moscow and demanding some privileges for Lithuania and others.

 His wife Mira Bordonaitė was also a convinced communist and spent many years in prison.
 Sniečkus had two children, Vladas and Marytė.

 After his death

 Sniečkus, a village for employees of the Ignalina Nuclear Power Plant on the shores of Lake Drūkšiai, was founded in 1975.
-In 1992 the town was renamed Visaginas and in 1995 received city rights.

-Some attempts have been made in Lithuania to rehabilitate Sniečkus, who was more or less successfully mythologized throughout several decades.
+In 1992, the town was renamed Visaginas and in 1995, it received city rights.
+Some attempts have been made in Lithuania to rehabilitate Sniečkus, who was more or less successfully mythologized for several decades.